MicheleBertoli/css-in-js/README.md

 **How to read the table**

-More crosses doesn't mean "better", it depends on your needs.
+More ticks doesn't mean "better", it depends on your needs.
 For example, if a package supports the css file extraction you can run the autoprefixing at build time.

 | Package | Version | Automatic Vendor Prefixing | Pseudo Classes | Media Queries | Styles As Object Literals | Extract CSS File |